Pr0meth3us/neptune-watcher/README.md

 4. Copy or rename the `.env.example` file to `.env`

-5. Update values in this `.env` file to reflect your values (Webhook URL, username/password, game URL)
+5. Update values in this `.env` file to reflect your values (Webhook URL, username/password, game URL) within quotes

 6. Run `docker-compose up -d` to build and start the container

 7. Wait for attacks to come in

+To stop the Docker container, run `docker-compose down`